farooqkz/chooj/README.md

 ### Device compatiblity

-This app should work on all KaiOS versions.
+This app should work on all KaiOS versions(excluding 3.x).
 However it has been also tested on these devices:

  - Nokia 8110 4G(aka The BananaPhone)
  - Nokia 800 Tough